Colorful collage of quick talent show performance ideas including singing, magic tricks, and dancing

 9. Object Balance Mastery

-Balance an unlikely object or sequence of objects for the full minute.
-Stacked textbooks, a spoon on your nose, a beverage on your head.
-The simplicity heightens suspense and rewards intense focus and control.
+Balance an unusual object or a series of objects for a full minute.
+Stack textbooks, balance a spoon on your nose, or keep a drink on your head.
+The simple challenge builds suspense and rewards focus and control.

 10. Sixty-Second Pet Trick